ROCm/Tensile/docs/src/support/troubleshooting.rst

     FileNotFoundError: `amdclang++` either not found or not executable in any search path

-In this situation, Tensile cannot locate one or more binaries required fir proper program execution.
+In this situation, Tensile cannot locate one or more binaries required for proper program execution.
 This includes compilers, assemblers, linkers, and bundlers.

 .. note::